lunatictiol/rest-api-with-go/README.md

   * `/events/:id`: Delete an event (requires authentication and ownership)

 **Authentication**
 The API uses JWT authentication.
-Include the JWT token in the `Authorization` header with the prefix `Bearer` for protected endpoints.
+Include the JWT token in the `Authorization` header with the prefix `Authorization` for protected endpoints.

 **Data Structure**
 * **User:**